gaultier/kotlin-rs/README.md

 # Experimental: format a file.
 # It does not modify the file in place, just prints the formatted version on stdout
-$ kotlin fmt -f e2e/fibonnaci_iter.kts
+$ kotlin fmt -f fibonnaci_iter.kts

 # There's also (very experimental) native support!
 # This will create a native executable (macOS, x86_64 only for now)